How Do Air Brakes Work? (Complete Guide for Beginners)

-Air brakes are essential components that enable trucks to transport thousands of heavy pounds of weight safely.
-All heavy vehicles, trucks, busses, and trailers’ braking systems consist of air brakes.
+Air brakes are essential components that enable trucks to safely transport thousands of pounds.
+All heavy vehicles, trucks, buses, and trailers’ braking systems consist of air brakes.
 But why are air brakes used on heavy trucks?
 Air is free and everywhere, but brake fluid is not; fluids can leak anywhere and cause brake failures.

-Since accidents on heavy vehicles can cause catastrophic damage to lives and properties, heavy brakes are equipped with air brakes to eliminate fluid leaks and reduce the rate of accidents to the nearest minimum.
-Hence, bus drivers are expected to know how to use air brakes on buses and every other driver who drives an air brake-powered vehicle.
+Since accidents involving heavy vehicles can cause catastrophic damage to lives and properties, heavy vehicles are equipped with air brakes to eliminate fluid leaks and reduce the rate of accidents to a minimum.
+Hence, bus drivers are expected to know how to use air brakes on buses, and every other driver who drives an air brake-powered vehicle.

-Due to the importance of air brake systems in trucks, buses, and trailers, diesel mechanics need to know air brake system components and locations.
-They should also know how to diagnose, service, and maintain it for optimum brake performance.
+Given the importance of air brake systems in trucks, buses, and trailers, diesel mechanics need to know the components and locations of these systems.
+They should also know how to diagnose, service, and maintain it to ensure optimal brake performance.

-If you’re asking ‘how do air brakes work,’ this article has provided sufficient information on this subject matter and provides answers to users’ frequently asked questions.
-Sit back and have a 5minute read.
+If you’re asking How do air brakes work,’ this article provides sufficient information on the subject and answers users’ frequently asked questions.
+Sit back and have a 5-minute read.

 Why Do Trucks Use Air Brakes?

-Those are pretty nice questions, but here are the reasons; availability and reliability.
-Big vehicles that carry tens of thousands of pounds of weight use air brakes because it is available everywhere and reliable.
+Those are pretty nice questions, but here are the reasons: availability and reliability.
+Big vehicles that carry tens of thousands of pounds use air brakes because they are available everywhere and reliable.

-The hydraulic brake system on small passenger cars and SUVs uses brake lines and fluid reservoirs.
-It needs to be filled manually with brake fluid in a service shop.
-Availability and reliability of air are one reasons air brakes are common in big vehicles.
+The hydraulic brake system in small passenger cars and SUVs uses brake lines and a fluid reservoir.
+It needs to be filled with brake fluid manually at a service shop.
+The availability and reliability of air are among the reasons air brakes are common in large vehicles.

-Air brakes are produced and configured so that inactive settings remain closed, which means that if the air pressure suddenly drops below 45 PSI, the system will automatically activate the brakes.
+Air brakes are designed so that inactive settings remain closed; if the air pressure suddenly drops below 45 PSI, the system will automatically activate the brakes.
 The air brake systems are designed with strong springs around the pistons that pull out and stop all the wheels from moving when the driver steps on the gas pedal.

-The wheels will remain in this position until a higher air pressure of about 65 PSI forces the pistons back into their place.
+The wheels will remain in this position until higher air pressure, about 65 PSI, forces the pistons back into place.
 This braking system is designed for all heavy trucks, trailers, and buses for a vital purpose.
 They are stronger at stopping cars and are safer than hydraulic brakes.
 Air brakes have a sweet simplicity; the driver can activate them by switching a knob on the dashboard.
-Once the driver activates the knob, it starts sending out air pressure which allows the springs to do their functions, slowing down the truck or putting it to a complete stop.
+Once the driver activates the knob, it starts sending air pressure, which allows the springs to perform their functions, slowing the truck or bringing it to a complete stop.

-Some trucks, buses, and trailers are equipped with dual brake systems, where the axle consists of different air tanks and airlines.
-It reduces the labor involved in fixing the brakes since issues with one air tank or line do not affect the others.
+Some trucks, buses, and trailers are equipped with dual brake systems, in which each axle has its own air tank and air lines.
+It reduces the labor required to fix the brakes, since issues with one air tank or line do not affect the others.
 However, the brake system is controlled by a single brake pedal.

 Are there any disadvantages associated with air brakes?
-Yes, a common demerit of air brakes is water vapor build-ups in the brake lines.
-Water vapor build-ups can cause severe brake issues.
+Yes, a common demerit of air brakes is water vapor build-up in the brake lines.
+Water vapor buildups can cause severe brake issues.
 It freezes during the winter season.
-This issue is common with those residing in snow areas.
+This issue is common among residents of snow-covered areas.

-In any case, you can prevent water vapor issues by using drains and dryers coupled with proper maintenance.
+In any case, you can prevent water vapor issues by using drains and dryers and maintaining them properly.

-Whenever there’s water vapor in the storage tank or brake lines, it’ll take an extended time to slow down or bring a truck to a complete halt since it’s not transferring the required air effectively.
+Whenever there’s water vapor in the storage tank or the brake lines, it’ll take a long time to slow down or bring a truck to a complete halt, since it’s not transferring the required air effectively.

 Another downside is that vehicles with air brakes are restricted to be driven by drivers with class 1 licenses or other license classes with Q endorsement, which calls for extra education, financial investment, and training before qualifying to drive air brakes vehicles.